Mount Erymanthos: Mythology

 Archaeologically, the poetic time of these myths of heroes and cities is termed the Bronze Age, when the chief hard material, especially of arms and armor, was bronze.
 In the Aegean, this predominance ended at the beginning of a period of social disorder called the Greek Dark Ages.
 A cause, or symptom, depending on the historical model, was the southward migration of people armed with iron weapons.
 A conventional date for this victory of disrupting, better-armed northerners is about 1000 BC, but of course the period began before and ended after.
 Subsequently, the civilization of the Mediterranean was called the Iron Age, which preferred iron to bronze.
 The classical civilizations belonged to it.
 All the mythographers of stories about the Bronze Age were Iron Age.

 The latest phase of the Bronze Age proper is the Late Bronze Age (1750-1050 BC), also called the Mycenaean Age (There was an "improper" Bronze Age, the Submycenaean, representing an extension of unsuccessful Mycenaeans into the disorder.)
 Politically it was characterized by the dominance of Argolis, one of the regions of Ancient Greece, especially of one citadel in it, Mycenae, the home of high king Agamemnon, who led the Achaeans against Troy in the Trojan War.
 His brother, Menelaus, ruled Lacedaemon, and his trusted advisor, Nestor, ruled Pylos.
 Palaces have been found at these places (and more), while the Linear B script, found extensively at Pylos, demonstrates that Mycenaean Greek was spoken there, and in the south of Greece, including Crete and the islands.

 History

 Between the Byzantine Empire and the Greek War of Independence, several villages were founded, including Skiada and Oreino.
+In 1884, the new Agios Ioannis o Prodromos Church, Spodiana was built on the northern part of the mountain in the village of Chrysopigi, next to an old church whose date of construction is unknown.
 After World War II and the Greek Civil War, most villages were rebuilt.
 On February 5, 2008, the mountain was shaken by two earthquakes measuring 5.5 on the Richter scale.
 One epicenter was in Chalandritsa, and the other was in Farres, outside the range.